danalex97/dspa/README.md

 The `init.sh` script can be used to download either of the datasets used in the project.
 Try running the script to see the available options.

 In addition to Rust, it is necessary to have a Kafka/Zookeeper cluster running.
 As a convenience, we have provided a script `kafka.sh` for managing the cluster.
 Before running a task, it is necessary to launch the cluster using `./kafka.sh -s` which will also create the required topics across 4 partitions.
 After running the tasks, it is recommended to delete the cluster using `./kafka.sh -k`.
+For the `kafka.sh` script to work, the directory of installation of Kafka has to be specified in environment variable `$KAFKA_DIR`.

 ## Running the tasks
 After starting Kafka using the helper script, each task can be run using `cargo`.
 Tasks can be ran using the following command: